bloovis/beectl.mirror/README.md

 You will also need to change the `path` setting to point to the actual location of the compiled `beectl` program.

+Finally, you will need to set the keyboard shortcut that will invoke the external editor.
+Visit this URL in chromium/Chrome: <chrome://extensions/shortcuts>.
+Then set the shorcut for Browser's External Editor.
+I used Alt-E to avoid conflict with Ctrl-E, which is used for editing in entry fields.

-I have not tried to use chrome-bee or beectl in Firefox.
+I have not tried to use chrome-bee or beectl in any browser other than ungoogled-chromium.

 ## Testing.